sonbyj01/ece465-cloud-computing/src/proj1/README.md

 this takes a greedy approach by speculatively choosing the lowest whole number (color) not taken by any of its neighbors, for multiple nodes in parallel.
-Since this step is done without any data synchronization, it is fast but may result in some inconsistencies (conflicts); thus after performing this step on every node, we perform the same procedure again only on the nodes which had conflicts, repeating until no conflicts are found.
+Since this step is done without any data synchronization, it is fast but may result in some inconsistencies (conflicts).
+Thus after performing this step on every node, a synchronization step is performed to detect which nodes had conflicts, and then we repeat the same procedure again only on the nodes which had conflicts until no conflicts arise.

 ### Resources